 Ethnic tensions on the rise in China’s vast western frontier.

-The clashes were the deadliest outbreak of ethnic unrest to take place in Xinjiang for several years.
+The clashes are the deadliest outbreak of ethnic unrest to take place in Xinjiang for several years.

-Local residents also reported that internet and mobile phone connections in Urumqi were unavilable – a shutdown that is becoming standard practice in areas of China hit by unrest.
+Local residents also reported that internet connections in Urumqi were unavilable – a shutdown that is becoming standard practice in areas of China hit by unrest.

 One local resident contacted by the Reuters news agency said Urumqi, situated 3,200km west of Beijing, was “basically under martial law”.

 |A local resident said Urumqi was “under martial law” after Sunday’s riot [Reuters]|

 Xinhua said local officials had ordered traffic off the streets in parts of the city to ensure there was no fresh unrest.

 “The facts demonstrate this was controlled and instigated from abroad,” an unnamed official said of the riot, according to Xinhua.

 The report also said the “unrest was masterminded by the World Uighur Congress” led by Rebiya Kadeer, a Uighur businesswoman who was jailed for years in China before being released into exile in the US.